 Kratom is legal with restrictions in these U.S. states

 Kratom is not regulated on a federal level, meaning states can decide what their Kratom laws will be.
-Some cities or counties in certain states, however, have decided to restrict or ban Kratom use, despite state laws.
+However, some cities or counties in certain states have decided to restrict or ban Kratom use, despite state laws.

 Kratom is legal everywhere except in the cities of San Diego and Oceanside.

-Kratom is legal everywhere except in the towns of Monument, and Parker.
-It is legal in Denver but the labeling does need to include the line “not suitable for human consumption” and vendors are not allowed to give advice about the product.
+Kratom is legal everywhere except in the towns of Monument and Parker.
+It is legal in Denver, but the labeling does need to include the line “not suitable for human consumption,” and vendors are not allowed to advise about the product.

 Kratom is legal everywhere except in Sarasota County.

-Kratom is legal everywhere except the city of Franklin.
+Kratom is legal everywhere except in the city of Franklin.

 Kratom is legal everywhere except in the cities of Jerseyville, Alton, Glen Carbon, and Edwardsville.

 The state of Mississippi is very divided on the legality of Kratom.
-There are a total of 33 counties/towns in Mississippi where Kratom is banned.
+There are 33 counties/towns in Mississippi where Kratom is banned.

 Kratom is banned in these Mississippi counties: